1066: A Medieval Mosaic

 Sunday: 12.30pm – 5.45 pm

-The ‘1066 Medieval Mosaic’ is the work of artist Michael Linton who, over the course of 33 years, designed and assembled the work using three million tiny pieces of steel left over from industrial textile manufacturing.
-The result of this labour of love is a 64m installation weighing approximately 350 kilograms.
-This impressive display of skill and craftsmanship has earned itself a place in the Guinness World Record book as the longest steel mosaic.
+In total, the mosaic has taken 33 years for artist Michael Linton to complete.
+Using 3 million tiny pieces of steel left over from industrial textile manufacturing, each coloured piece of Mosaic has been hand painted and put together by the artist.
+The result of this labour of love?
+A 64m installation weighing approximately 350 kilograms which has earned its place in the Guinness World Record books as the longest steel mosaic.

 You can find out more about the artists and this amazing installation by visiting https://medievalmosaic.com/